Division of Criminal Justice Services

 More information about the juvenile justice system, including the probation intake process, juvenile delinquency petitions, and youth probation supervision can be found at the following links: probation intakes, petitions, probation supervision.

-Population data are sourced from the Centers for Disease Control and Prevention, Division of Vital Statistics, National Center for Health Statistics.
-Population data for 2021 and 2022 utilize 2020 population statistics.
+Population data for 2019-2020 are sourced from the Centers for Disease Control and Prevention, Division of Vital Statistics, National Center for Health Statistics.
+Population data for 2021-2023 are sourced from the U.S. Census Bureau; population data for 2023 utilizes 2022 population statistics.
+Data on Intakes Referred to Petition include cases that were referred to petition immediately and cases that received adjustment services but were ultimately referred to petition without successful adjustment.

 Click the image below to visit the dashboard.